Welcome to the Hokkaido Association of North America webpage (also known as HANA, or The HANA Project).

 We believe cooperative breedings will best promote the project goals of increasing numbers, while supplying the 1st generation of US born Hokkaido, without financially taxing one person or kennel.
 HANA Project Dogs will remain intact for breed preservation with HANA members, and will have been purchased or produced with Project funds.
 Therefore, our emphasis as a group will be increasing the number of dogs for the group for preservation under specific terms, and not on selling pet puppies.

 HANA plans to periodically import males and females using funds collected by donations and hosted events.
-These will be our founding Hana Project dogs, and "owned" by the group, later to be made available down the road for breeding.
+These will be our founding Hana Project dogs, later to be made available down the road for breeding.
 All breedings will thus be mutually agreed upon and decided upon by HANA Project members.
 Profits will be divided among members directly involved and will be used to fund health testing, future importing, and fundraisers.

 Content copyright .
 HOKKAIDOKEN.COM.
 All rights reserved.